Skip to content

 Short answers, pulled from the story.

-Holinshed's Chronicles was published in 1577.
-A second edition appeared in 1587.
+Holinshed's Chronicles was first published in 1577 in two volumes.
+A revised and expanded second edition followed in 1587.

-Which playwrights used Holinshed's Chronicles as a primary source?
+Which other Renaissance writers used Holinshed's Chronicles as a source?